 FAQs

-Generally, adjudication withheld does not disqualify a person from owning a firearm in Florida.
-However, certain cases may include restrictions during probation.
+Generally, an adjudication withheld does not disqualify a person from owning a firearm in Florida.
+However, certain cases may include probation restrictions.
 Violating these terms can lead to further consequences.

 Adjudication and conviction are distinct legal terms.
 While adjudication implies a judicial decision on a case, a conviction involves a formal declaration of guilt.
 Adjudication withheld means there’s no formal conviction, but the case is not dismissed.